 But that notwithstanding, traditional architecture requires a high level of ethical commitment to the local people, their locations, cultures, and traditions.
 Fortunately, people have found out over the years the various ways to deal with extreme weather conditions.
 But, the influence of Western culture and the need to build an internationally acceptable construction style have led to a reduction in traditional building solutions.

-Logically speaking, the new generation of inhabitants look for an increased level of comfort in their houses and such standards can only be met by using modern machinery which has substantial initial costs and higher energy demand.
+Logically speaking, the new generation of inhabitants looks for an increased level of comfort in their houses and such standards can only be met by using modern machinery which has substantial initial costs and higher energy demand.
 However, with careful use of traditional solutions, it is possible to reduce energy needs drastically and use enough architectural style to build a more pleasant home.

 Architecture must represent the way we live now rather than the way we lived a hundred years ago.